CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-pivotal-greenplum-blueprint.md

 1. **Locate the Blueprint in the Blueprint Library**

-  Determine whether you will be building a test cluster with small nodes or a production cluster whose nodes that have increased CPU and RAM available.
+  Determine whether you will be building a test cluster with small nodes or a production cluster whose nodes are configured with increased CPU and RAM.

   <img src="../images/pivotal_greenplum/cluster_blueprint_tiles.png" style="border:0;">